Gardaí contact husband as mother and two children found dead at south Dublin house

 The dead woman was married and lived at the property in Ballinteer with her two children, a boy and a girl.
 Photograph: Brian Lawless/PA Wire

-Gardaí are investigating the suspected murders of a 37-year-old woman and her two children at a house in south Dublin.
+Gardaí are investigating the deaths of a 37-year-old woman and her two children at a house in south Dublin.

 The house at Llewellyn Court in Ballinteer, where gardaí believe the bodies of three victims may have lain undiscovered for a number of days, has been sealed off.